Iamshola/project-01/readme.md

 ```

-This was the approach used to navigate my character around the game board
+This was my method used to navigate my character around the game board

 ``` js
 function moveMyCharacter(e) {